Dera Ismail Khan: Early history

-The region around Dera Ismail Khan has been inhabited for millennia, as evidenced by the nearby site of Rehman Dheri — a pre-Harappan archaeological site dating from 3300 BCE.
+The region around Dera Ismail Khan has been inhabited for millennia, as evidenced by the nearby site of Rehman Dheri — a pre-Harappan archaeological site dating back from 3300 BCE.
 In the seventh century, the city had a large population of Brahmins and Buddhists.

 Medieval history

 D. I. Khan is located in the historical Derajat region, which was established in the 15th century, when Baloch people were invited to settle the region by Shah Husayn, of the Langah Sultanate of Multan.

-Shah Husayn being unable to hold his trans-Indus possessions, assigned the region around D. I. Khan to Sardar Malik Sohrab Khan Dodai Baloch in 1469 or 1471 and appointed him as "Jagir".
-Malik originally hailed from the Makran District of southwestern Balochistan province.
-His success lead to the migration of other Makrani tribesmen — one of which, Ghazi Khan, founded the city of Dera Ghazi Khan further south.
-Malik's son, Ismail Khan, is traditionally believed to have founded the city of Dera Ismail Khan, though the Emperor Babur passed through the region in 1506 and made no mention of the city.

-Baloch settlers were assimilated through the, later waves of Pashtun settlement, although villagers along the alluvial plains are typically Baloch or Jat.
+The Baloch settlers were assimilated through the later waves of Pashtun settlement, although villagers along the alluvial plains are typically Baloch or Jat.

-Dera Ismail Khan region was part of Multan province of Mughal Empire.
-The city was along the major Multan-to-Kandahar trade route, though D. I Khan never attained a station of great power or importance before the British period.
-D. I. Khan grew prosperous as a trading centre for Powindah nomads.
-During Nader Shah's invasion of the Mughal Empire.
+Dera Ismail Khan region was part of Multan Subah of Mughal Empire, though D. I Khan never attained a station of great power or importance before the British period.
+D. I. Khan grew prosperous as a trading centre for Powindah nomads, during Nader Shah's invasion of the Mughal Empire.

 D. I. Khan was ruled by nine generations of Baloch leaders descended directly from Ismail Khan.
 The last, Nusrat Khan, was removed from power after the city was captured by Ahmad Shah Durrani in 1750.
 In 1794, the city was granted to Nawab Muhammad Khan Sadozai by Shahzada Kamran Durrani.